-BDS audits provider qualifications as part of its service review audits and evaluates compliance with provider qualification standards.
+BDS audits records as part of its service review audits and evaluates compliance with provider qualification standards.

-Verification of provider qualification happens prior to service delivery.
+Verification of provider qualification happens prior to hiring and service delivery.

-The Bureau of Health Facilities Administration verifies provider qualifications at certification and/or licensing site visits.
+The Bureau of Health Facilities Administration verifies provider qualifications at certification site visits.